 Don’t take your big luggage – most hostels on-land will store it for you overnight.
 Just a small daypack with the essentials will do.
 And leave your valuables behind – you’re not likely to find doors and locks on Playa Blanca.

-You should be able to hop on one of the speed boats making the return journey the next morning, but a cheaper way to return is by the ferry which leaves between 3 and 4pm every day.
+You should be able to hop on one of the speed boats making the return journey to Cartagena the next morning, but a cheaper way to return is by the ferry which leaves between 3 and 4pm every day.
 Tickets for this are sold through tour companies, but there’s always extra space and the captain will sell you a ticket for about 12,000 pesos or less.

 Just walk up the beach to where it gets a little busier and ask around for ferry tickets – someone will sell you one!
 It’s as easy as that.
 Don’t worry if the tickets look used and show an old date, like ours did: it seems locals have some arrangement with the ferry staff outside of the tour companies.